PJChamley/Demo_Site/README.md

 First you should notice the new .gitmodules file.
-This is a configuration file that stores the mapping between the project�s URL and the local subdirectory you�ve pulled it into:
+This is a configuration file that stores the mapping between the project's URL and the local subdirectory you've pulled it into:

 ![image.png](/.readmemd/git.submodules/.gitmodules.example.content.png)

-If you have multiple submodules, you�ll have multiple entries in this file.
-It�s important to note that this file is version-controlled with your other files, like your .gitignore file.
-It�s pushed and pulled with the rest of your project.
+If you have multiple submodules, you'll have multiple entries in this file.
+It's important to note that this file is version-controlled with your other files, like your .gitignore file.
+It's pushed and pulled with the rest of your project.
 This is how other people who clone this project know where to get the submodule projects from.